 "Dan, I feel an overwhelming urgency to go to Grandma's."

-My cousin Donna related this story as she described our 90 year old grandmother's bathtub incident.
+My cousin Donna related this story as she describe our 90 year old grandmother's bathtub incident.
 Donna, her husband Dan, and their children were retuning home from a trip to Vancouver, BC when Donna felt compelled to go and see our grandmother, Lumina.
 She was such a sweet and loving grandma and we all loved her very much.
 She lived in her own apartment in an assisted care facility in Seattle, WA where she received excellent care.

 Upon arriving, Dan and Donna found paramedics loading Grandma into an ambulance.
 She was conscious and so happy to see them, but she had suffered an incredible ordeal after slipping and falling in her bathtub.
 They didn't know the extent of her injuries at the time, but Dan and Donna learned that she had fallen in her tub and had lain in cold bath water overnight.
 She wasn't found until friends missed her at lunch the following day.
 Grandma later related that she had injured her elbow and couldn't get up.
 She had banged on the wall all night hoping the neighbors would hear her.
 After being released from the hospital, Grandma lived only 6 months in a full care facility.
 She never fully recovered from the accident.